Archive Organization

 - Validate often to catch errors early

-- Document your organization in the repository README
+- Document your organization in the archive README

 Examples